c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_rnaseq_denovo.rst

 RNA Sequencing is a technique that allows `transcriptome studies`_ based on high throughput next-generation gene sequencing (NGS).
 De novo sequencing refers to sequencing a novel genome where there is no reference sequence available for alignment.
 Sequence reads are assembled as contigs, and the coverage quality of de novo sequence data depends on the size and continuity of the contigs (i.e., the number of gaps in the data).

 De-Novo RNASeq pipeline is adapted from the `Trinity-Trinotate`_ `suggested workflow`_.
 It reconstructs transcripts from short reads, predicts proteins, and annotates, leveraging several databases.
-Quantification is computed using RSEM, and differential expression is tested in a manner identical to the RNA-seq pipeline.
+Quantification is computed using `RSEM Tool`_, and differential expression is tested in a manner identical to the RNA-seq pipeline.
 We observed that the default parameters of the Trinity suite are very conservative, which could result in the loss of low-expressed but biologically relevant transcripts.
 To provide the most complete set of transcripts, the pipeline was designed with lower stringency during the assembly step in order to produce every possible transcript and not miss low-expressed messenger RNA.
 A stringent filtration step is included afterward in order to provide a set of transcripts that make sense biologically.

 .. contents:: :local: